51114u9/conky-themes/slackware-conky-google-now-dark/README.md

 - Partition ROOT/DATA: capacity used-total and percentage used
 - Battery percentage remaining and AC adapter status
 - CPU: total usage percentage and temperature (all cores)
-- For each kernel: speed used in Ghz and percentage
+- For each core: speed used in Ghz and percentage used
 - Chart of CPU usage
 - Information of the wireless/wired network card

-Optimized for 1600x900 screen geometry, but can be adjusted by changing the settings `gap_x` using the formula:

-`gap_x = display_width - 255px`
+Optimized for 1600x900 screen geometry, but can be adjusted by changing the settings `gap_x` using the formula `gap_x = display_width - 254`

 Enable the extension `Composite` in X11 and the `Composer` in your desktop (XFCE, KDE, etc.)